-I am a historian specialising in global history, science and technology studies, and the history of Latin American commodities, with an ever-increasing interest in the role of empires in the globalisation of intellectual property rights.
+I am a historian specialising in science and technology studies, environmental humanities, and the history of capitalism in Latin America.

 Tweets by PretelDavid

 'Ever Tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better'.
 Samuel Beckett

 Universitat Pompeu Fabra